-In this report, we reveal the top-ranked firms in five areas: mindshare, quality, value, and most recommended firm.
-We look at the top-ranked firms overall, but where we can, we also split the data to look at perceptions in each consulting service, by client type, by industry, and by function (that is, looking at how views of respondents in different industries, and different business functions vary).
+In this report, we reveal the top-ranked firms in four areas: mindshare, quality, value, and most recommended firm.
+We look at the top-ranked firms overall, but where we can, we also split the data to look at perceptions in each consulting service, by client type, by industry, and by function (that is, looking at how views of respondents in different industries and different business functions vary).
 In breaking down the data to this level, our sample sizes can become quite small, so where it isn't big enough for us to be confident making a ranking, we've declined to do so.
-That means that in this report we are unable to provide a ranking for the energy & resources, public sector, and pharma industries, but we do for the other six industries we asked about.
+That means that in this report we are unable to provide a ranking for services, public sector, healthcare, pharma & biotech and are unable to comment on the most-recommended firms in the energy & resources industry.
 If you have questions about the industries we've omitted from this report, please contact Sarah Burgess.